Christian LeBlanc

 Christian Jules LeBlanc (born August 25, 1958) is an American television actor.
 He is best known for playing the role of Michael Baldwin on The Young and the Restless (1991 to 1993, 1997 to present).
-He has received nine Daytime Emmy Award nominations and three wins for his work on The Young and the Restless.
+He has received thirteen Daytime Emmy Award nominations, including three wins (2005, 2007, and 2009) for his work on The Young and the Restless.

 Early life

 LeBlanc was born in Fort Bragg, North Carolina.
 His father is retired Major Andre Victor LeBlanc, a decorated veteran and winner of the Bronze Star.
 He is the second of eight children.
 He was raised in New Orleans, Louisiana, in a renovated plantation house on the banks of the Mississippi River.
 While researching his family's genealogy, LeBlanc found that his grandmother was legally a slave and his mother was Creole.

 He began acting in high school, when a girl talked him into auditioning for a school production of West Side Story.
 He was cast as a Shark.
 He then played a beggar in Fiddler on the Roof, where his classmate, future New Orleans Mayor Mitch Landrieu, also had a role.

 He graduated with honors from Tulane University, majoring in ancient history and pre-med.